Binarity at LOw Metallicity (BLOeM): Projected rotational velocities

 Similar issues of selection biases apply to comparisons with the LMC.
-For example we can compare with the VFTS survey \citep{evans2011} of the 30 Doradus region, that used the same instrument and resolution as BLOeM.
+For example we can compare with the VFTS survey \citep{evans2011} of the 30 Doradus region, which used the same instrument and resolution as BLOeM.
 Figure\,\ref{fig:plot_vfts} shows that while the overall shape of the \vsini\ distributions are similar, the BLOeM sample is shifted to lower values, while their luminosity distributions indicate that the VFTS sources are intrinsically more luminous.
-The latter feature is easily understood when one considers that the 30 Doradus field is very young and many of those sources are closer to the ZAMS.
-Indeed, referring again to Fig.\,\ref{fig:plot_edfs} and comparing the solid and dashed lines it is clear that incompleteness in the BLOeM sample is setting in around $G$=15\,mag.
-Evidently the BLOeM survey is focused more strongly on evolved massive stars.
+The latter feature is easily understood when we consider that the 30 Doradus field is very young and many of those sources are closer to the ZAMS.
+We refer again to Fig.\,\ref{fig:plot_edfs} and compare the solid and dashed lines.
+They clearly show that the incompleteness in the BLOeM sample is setting in around $G$=15\,mag.
+Evidently, the BLOeM survey is focused more strongly on evolved massive stars.

-Summarizing this section, metallicity (Z) appears to play a minor role in determining the \vsini\ distributions, at least compared to other environmental differences.
-The change in \vsini\ distributions between regions within the SMC, or with regions in other galaxies, are strongly influenced by the specific characteristics of those massive star populations: mass function, age distribution etc. To some extent this is contrary to previous expectations based on the fraction of Be stars in different environments \citep{maeder1999,bonanos2010,schootemeijer2022}, suggesting that initial rotation rate is not an important driver in the production of Be stars.
+To summarize this section, the metallicity (Z) appears to play a minor role in determining the \vsini\ distributions, at least compared to other environmental differences.
+The change in \vsini\ distributions between regions within the SMC or with regions in other galaxies are strongly affected by the specific characteristics of these massive star populations: mass function, age distribution, etc. To some extent, this is contrary to previous expectations based on the fraction of Be stars in different environments \citep{maeder1999,bonanos2010,schootemeijer2022}, which suggests that the initial rotation rate is not an important driver in the production of Be stars.